Plumsail/documents-docs/source/user-guide/processes/examples/generate-pdf-documents-from-google-forms.rst

 ..
 Google Form is available in this Google account plumsail.test20@gmail.com, for a password, contact Anton Khritonenkov

-.. title:: Populate document templates with Google Forms data automatically with Plumsail Documents in Zapier
+.. title:: How to populate document templates with Google Forms data automatically with Plumsail Documents in Zapier

 .. meta::
    :description: How to create custom PDF, Word, Excel, or PowerPoint documents from templates on Google Forms submission

-Generate PDF documents from Google Forms and automatically save results to Google Drive
+Generate PDF documents from Google Forms and save results to Google Drive
 =======================================================================================

 From this article, you will learn how to generate PDF documents with you Google Forms data